|

 Britton

-was a Corporal in Company E, 4th
+Cook was a Corporal in Company E, 4th

 Regiment of West Virginia Volunteer Infantry, Union Army.
 From a